 The issue of polygamy, which rather must be called “limited polygyny”, has been an argument used against Islam.
 Those who attempt to defame Prophet Muhammad (PBUH) always draw attention to his polygamous lifetime which lasted almost 10 years but they never mention his first monogamous marriage with Khadija (RA) that lasted 25 years during the youngest period of his married life, between the ages 25 and 50.
 His multiple marriages, though, had special reasons for each of his wives.
 Please read the article below for further information about his marriages:

-It should be said that Prophet Muhammad (PBUH) neither invented polygamy -because it had existed for centuries before his arrival- nor did God abolish it through the revelation of the Quran.
+We should state that neither Prophet Muhammad (PBUH) invented polygamy -because it had existed for centuries before his arrival and many other prophets before the revelation of the Quran had practiced it- nor did God abolish it through the revelation of the Quran.
 The Quran has modified this custom and regulated it in the most appropriate way along with many other regulations about marriage, divorce, and the rights of women.
 Before the revelation of the Quran, men could have an unlimited number of wives, but the Quran prescribed a maximum limit so no man is allowed to marry more than four wives.
 Those who had more than four wives when they embraced Islam were forced to separate from those who exceeded that number.
 Thus, a man named Ghaylan ibn Aslamah had ten wives, and the Prophet (PBUH) ordered him to divorce six of them.
 Nawfal ibn Mu`awiyah had five, and the Prophet (PBUH) demanded that he separate from one of them.

 Although monogamy is the recommended lifestyle in the Quran, polygamy is not prohibited either because it has been and still may be an appropriate solution to some social issues during the course of time.
 The verse relevant to “limited polygyny” in the Quran is: